KireetiChennuru/Prompt-Engineering-With-Amazon-Bedrock/README.md

    Used by data scientists to experiment with and refine prompt templates.
 The Studio and Notebook environments provide a fully managed, collaborative space for building, training, and deploying ML models.

-## Prompt Engineering Techniques
+## **Prompt Engineering Techniques**

-### Word Choice
-Selecting the most appropriate and specific words to make the prompt more precise and contextually relevant.
+- **Word Choice**: Selecting the most appropriate and specific words to make the prompt more precise and contextually relevant.

-### Phrasing
-Structuring the prompt in a way that aligns with the desired output and model capabilities.
+- **Phrasing**: Structuring the prompt in a way that aligns with the desired output and model capabilities.

-### Providing Additional Information
-Including necessary details or context in the prompt to guide the model toward generating accurate responses.
+- **Providing Additional Information**: Including necessary details or context in the prompt to guide the model toward generating accurate responses.

-### Providing Examples
-Giving examples within the prompt to set a pattern or context for the model to follow.
+- **Providing Examples**: Giving examples within the prompt to set a pattern or context for the model to follow.

-### Generate Recommendations Based on Metadata
-Creating recommendations or outputs that are specifically tailored based on provided metadata or structured data.
+- **Generate Recommendations Based on Metadata**: Creating recommendations or outputs that are specifically tailored based on provided metadata or structured data.

-## Code Implementation
+## **Code Implementation**

-### Import Libraries and Create an Amazon Bedrock Client
+### **Import Libraries and Create an Amazon Bedrock Client**

 This step initializes the necessary libraries and creates an Amazon Bedrock client to interact with various foundation models.